niels-slotboom/notes/Submanifolds.typ

   Motion along the flow of $diff_t$ involves keeping the coordinates $y^i$ fixed.
 Therefore, the choice of the coordinates $y^i$ is intimately related to the shift vector $beta$---in particular, as we will see in an upcoming example, the coordinates $y^i$ can (typically) be chosen such that the shift is zero.

-- _Induced Metric vs. Tangential Projector_: We have seen before that under the orthogonal decomposition
+- *Induced Metric vs. Tangential Projector* We have seen before that under the orthogonal decomposition
   $
     g = P + Q,
   $